The Bankrate promise

-American consumer debt — including mortgages, car loans, credit cards and student loans — reached $14.96 trillion in the second quarter of 2021, according to the New York Federal Reserve.
-Some Americans are unable to manage the thousands of dollars of debt that they have, forcing them to explore other options rather than trying to chip away at an ever-growing mountain.
+American consumer debt — including mortgages, car loans, credit cards and student loans — reached $16.5 trillion in the second quarter of 2022, according to the New York Federal Reserve.
+Some Americans cannot manage their thousands of dollars of debt, forcing them to explore other options rather than trying to chip away at an ever-growing mountain.

-Debt consolidation is the process of combining two or more debts into a single larger debt.
-This step is often taken by consumers who are burdened with a significant amount of high-interest debt.
+Debt consolidation is combining two or more debts into a single larger debt.
+Consumers often take this step with a significant amount of high-interest debt.

 In addition to simplifying your finances, debt consolidation ideally gives the borrower more favorable loan terms, such as a more competitive interest rate.

-Debt consolidation is often the best way for people to get out of debt.
+Debt consolidation is often the best way to get out of debt.
 Here are some of the main benefits that may apply.

-As of November 2021, the average credit card rate is around 16 percent.
+As of September 2022, the average credit card rate is around 18 percent.
 Meanwhile, the average personal loan rate is below 11 percent.
-Of course, rates vary depending on your credit score and the loan amount and term length, but you’re likely to get a lower interest rate with a debt consolidation loan than what you’re currently paying on your credit card.
+Of course, rates vary depending on your credit score, loan amount, and term length, but you’re likely to get a lower interest rate with a debt consolidation loan than what you’re currently paying on your credit card.

-If you use a personal loan to pay off your debt, you’ll know exactly how much is due each month and when your very last payment will be.
-Pay only the minimum with a high interest credit card and it could be years before you pay it off in full.
+If you use a personal loan to pay off your debt, you’ll know exactly how much is due each month and when your last payment will be.
+If you pay only the minimum with a high interest credit card, it could be years before you pay it in full.

 5. Boost credit